bearloop/fujifilm_recipes/README.md

 # fujifilm_recipes
-Film recipes for Fujifilm cameras
+Film recipes for Fujifilm cameras.
+You can use these recipes either in-camera or with X-RAW Studio.